-Samaritan Daytop Village knows that families are not untouched by homelessness or a relative’s struggles with substance abuse.
+Samaritan Daytop Village knows that families are not untouched by homelessness or a relative’s struggles with substance use.
 We work to reunite families, improve family relations and enlist members as allies with the goal of moving forward.
-Our varying programs range from helping families transition from shelter to permanent housing, to teaching young family members about the dangers of drugs and drug use, to providing reunification services for families affected by a loved one’s substance abuse.
+Our varying programs range from helping families transition from shelter to permanent housing, to teaching young family members about the dangers of drugs and drug use, to providing reunification services for families affected by a loved one’s substance use.

 The Young Mothers Program

 The Young Mothers Program is an intensive residential substance use treatment program where women can live with their young children while working on their recovery and enhancing their parenting skills in a supportive, structured environment.
 The Young Mothers Program is located in upper Manhattan and has been serving the community for nearly 50 years.
 During the work day, while their children are attended to in on-site child care facilities, the mothers participate in a multi-faceted program designed to combat alcohol and drug addiction, and help them access education, employment, and training services.
 In-house medical services focus on prenatal, maternal and pediatric health care.

 To enter treatment or refer a patient or family member, you may click the button below to complete an online Admissions form.
 An Admissions Specialist will follow up within the next business day for an over-the-phone assessment.